aws-samples/serverless-test-samples/python-test-samples/apigw-lambda-dynamodb/README.md

 ## Run the Unit Test
 [mock_test.py](tests/unit/mock_test.py)

-In the [unit test](tests/unit/mock_test.py), all references and calls to the DynamoDB service [are mocked on line 18](tests/unit/mock_test.py#L18).
+In the [unit test](tests/unit/mock_test.py), all references and calls to the DynamoDB service [are mocked on line 18](tests/unit/mock_test.py#L20).

 The unit test establishes the DYNAMODB_TABLE_NAME environment variable that the Lambda function uses to reference the DynamoDB table.
-DYNAMODB_TABLE_NAME is definied in the [setUp method of test class in mock_test.py](tests/unit/mock_test.py#L54-55).
+DYNAMODB_TABLE_NAME is definied in the [setUp method of test class in mock_test.py](tests/unit/mock_test.py#L37-38).

 In a unit test, you must create a mocked version of the DynamoDB table.
-The example approach in the [setUp method of test class in mock_test.py](tests/unit/mock_test.py#L57-69) reads in the DynamoDB table schema directly the [SAM Template](template.yaml) so that the definition is maintained in one place.
+The example approach in the [setUp method of test class in mock_test.py](tests/unit/mock_test.py#L43-50) reads in the DynamoDB table schema directly the [SAM Template](template.yaml) so that the definition is maintained in one place.
+This simple technique works if there are no intrinsics (like !If or !Ref) in the resource properties for KeySchema, AttributeDefinitions, & BillingMode.
 Once the mocked table is created, test data is populated.

 With the mocked DynamoDB table created and the DYNAMODB_TABLE_NAME set to the mocked table name, the Lambda function will use the mocked DynamoDB table when executing.

-The [unit test tear-down](tests/unit/mock_test.py#L72-77) removes the mocked DynamoDB table and clears the DYNAMODB_TABLE_NAME environment variable.
+The [unit test tear-down](tests/unit/mock_test.py#L61-66) removes the mocked DynamoDB table and clears the DYNAMODB_TABLE_NAME environment variable.

 To run the unit test, execute the following
 ```shell